-Nicknamed the “land of Nero d’Avola”, this area is considered one of the most suitable in Sicily for the cultivation of the famous native vine, thanks to the particular characteristics of the soil and the centuries-old knowledge handed down by the oldest winemakers.
+Nicknamed ‘the land of Nero d’Avola‘, this area is considered one of the best suited in Sicily for the cultivation of the famous native vine, thanks to the particular characteristics of the soils and the centuries-old knowledge handed down by the oldest vine growers.

-The area is characterised by hills and valleys full of vineyards, with altitudes between 400 and 600 metres above sea level.
+The area is characterised by hills and valleys rich in vineyards, with altitudes between 400 and 600 metres above sea level.

-The climate is typically Mediterranean, with mild winters and very hot summers characterised by temperature differences between day and night.
+The climate is typically Mediterranean with mild winters and very hot summers, characterised by temperature ranges between day and night.

-The vineyards are south-facing and some of them grow on sandy soils while others on clayey soils.
+The vineyards are south-facing and grow some on sandy soils and others on clay soils.

-The soil is characterised by a high presence of calcium and limestone, which have a cooling effect on the vines, particularly important in hot summer days.
+The soil is characterised by a high presence of calcium and limestone, which have a cooling effect on the vines, particularly important on hot summer days.

-It is from this territory that the Don Ros are born, everyday and easy-to-drink wines made from indigenous varieties such as Nero d’Avola, Insolia and Catarratto.
+It is from this land that Don Ros, everyday, easy-drinking wines made from indigenous varieties such as Nero d’Avola, Insolia and Catarratto, are produced.